Category Archives: Technology

 Before the mighty FAA, we are all created equal.
 Once you have your clearance, it’s yours.
 You might give it up to let a big guy with 300 passengers go first, as these big guys are probably burning a lot more fuel on idle than I in my single-engine plane will use for a whole trip.

 Two tales come to mind.
 One was that of a flight instructor telling the story at the Pilot’s Co-Op of catching a ride on a business jet once and how the crew was treated to a nice dinner at the FBO when they stopped somewhere for gas.
-Only when he saw the bill did he understand.
+It was only when he saw the bill did he understand why they had been treated so royally.

 Just then my flight instructor, who I was so glad to have had with me, made the decision that I had messed up the approach – I was too high or too slow or both, floating too far down the runway.
 He grabbed the yoke – MY PLANE!, pushed the throttle to the firewall, and keyed the mike: “Tower, Cherokee 888 going around!!”

 Now that was not good.
-The 737 was rolling towards the intersection and we, in our lttle tin can, were now climbing out over runway 8 towards the intersection with runway 15.
+The 737 was rolling towards the intersection and we, in our little tin can, were now climbing out over runway 8 towards the intersection with runway 15.

 Tower: “Southwest 114 ABORT – Southwest 114 ABORT!”